Get your home in shape for hurricane season

 Beware of contractors who try to sell DIY products, warns Leslie Chapman-Henderson, president and chief executive of FLASH.
 "Those are products that are cheap and can't get product approval," she says.

-If you live in a condo or a development with an active homeowners association, be aware that there may be rules about the type and color of shutters allowed.
+If you live in a condo or a development with an active homeowners association, be aware that there may be rules about the type and color of storm shutters allowed.
 Check before outfitting your doors and windows.

 "Make sure you have all the parts and everything is sized and fits properly," he says.